spacetelescope/mosviz/README.rst

   :target: https://codecov.io/gh/spacetelescope/mosviz
   :alt: Coverage results

 MOSViz is a quick-look analysis and visualization tool for multi-object spectroscopy (MOS).
-It is built on top of the "glue" visualization tool.
+It is built on top of the `Glue <http://glueviz.org>`_  visualization tool.

 .. image:: /docs/images/MOSViz_viewer.png